-These Easy Fudgy Sourdough Discard Brownies are the perfect way to use up your extra sourdough discard for any chocoholics out there!
-They have three different types of chocolate making them super decadent and extra fudgy.
-Plus, they are SO easy and quick to make in less than an hour.
+These Sourdough Brownies are rich, fudgy, and so easy to make with sourdough discard!
+They have three types of chocolate and are guaranteed to satisfy your chocolate cravings!
+Plus, they are quick to make with only about 20 minutes of prep time!
 Once you pop these sourdough discard brownies in the oven, your house will smell like a chocolate factory!

 Some sourdough discard desserts have a unique, somewhat strong tangy flavor.
 However, you won't notice a strong sourdough taste in this brownie recipe using cocoa powder, melted chocolate, and chocolate chips.
 They are the best brownies I've ever had!

 This decadent dessert is perfect for when you have ½ cup of sourdough starter leftover.
 If you still have ¼ cup left after making these fudgy brownies, whip up a batch of sourdough cookies!

 - It's the most decadent way to use up your sourdough discard so you don't have to throw it in the trash!
 The most delicious solution to food waste.